CAIDA/catalog-data/sources/recipe/how_to_find_a_domains_ns_and_a_records/README.md

     console.log(googleDomainRecords);
 ~~~

-For instance, the above code snippet will output the following object
+For instance, the above code snippet will output the following object:

 ~~~javascript
 {
    "type":"domain",